-Fo or the period
+For the period

 Name: Date:

 Department: Signature:

+Please complete this form (instru actions at 86.5) and submit two conjecto your chair by the

-- ns at §5.5) and submit two copies to your chair by the opies of your current curriculum vitae .
-(One copy of each or personnel file.)
+Please complete this form (instructions at §6.5) and submit two copies to your chair by the announced deadline, enclosing two copies of your current curriculum vitae.
+(One copy of each will be forwarded to the Dean for your personnel file.)

-Teaching (see §§5.5.1.1-3)
+Teaching (see §§6.5.1.1-3)

 - 1. List all courses taught and enrollments (class size after drop-add period).
-Note any special features of the course (see §§5.5.1.1-2). - 2.
-List all other regularly scheduled instructional commitments such as office hours, direction of independent study, internships, honors projects, and formal undergraduate research projects (see §5.5.1.2). - 3.
-Comment on the effectiveness of your teaching performance this year as evidenced by enrichment of the curriculum, project proposals for enrichment of the curriculum, and classroom performance and innovation (see §5.5.1.3).
+Note any special features of the course (see §§6.5.1.1-2). - 2.
+List all other regularly scheduled instructional commitments such as office hours, direction of independent study, internships, honors projects, and formal undergraduate research projects (see §6.5.1.2). - 3.
+Comment on the effectiveness of your teaching performance this year as evidenced by enrichment of the curriculum, project proposals for enrichment of the curriculum, and classroom performance and innovation (see §6.5.1.3).

-Scholarly, Creative, and Professional Activity (see §§5.5.2.1-3)
+Scholarly, Creative, and Professional Activity (see §§6.5.2.1-3)